jraypdx/CSharpHelpers/README.md

 Hot to load assemblies at runtime in WPF applications, either from specified folders or from embedded assemblies.
 Also how to get a stack trace for unhandled exceptions rather than the program crashing with no details.

+## Binding_Converters

+A few binding converters I regularly use in MVVM.
+They help with things such as binding a bool when a Visibility is needed.

+### TODO

 List of things I need to remember to pull and scrub from work projects to add here:
  - Timed popup usercontrol that closes when you click out of it